TomBrockington/tdd-bobs-bagels/domainModel.md

 method                  || inputs           || scenario         || outputs
 checkQuantity               basket array        if over 10          add item
                                                 dont add            dont add item

+if basket array > 10 - dont allow more to go in if less than add to basket if basket full return messgae ''you are full'

+add a quantity to constructor
+in add bagels functions. include a ++ in remove bagels include a --